Where you can shop Claudia Winkleman’s exact outfits from The Traitors

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

+Claudia and her stylist, Sinead McKeefry, are playing a blinder with the presenter’s outfits

-The new series of The Traitors already has viewers gripped – particularly with last Saturday’s cliffhanger regarding the illusive secret traitor.
-As always, Claudia Winkleman’s covetable wardrobe is just as much of a talking point as the BBC’s hit reality game show itself.
+The new series of The Traitors already has viewers gripped – particularly with the last episode’s cliffhanger regarding the elusive secret traitor (the internet is rife with theories).
+But, as always, Claudia Winkleman’s covetable wardrobe is just as much of a talking point as the BBC’s hit reality game show itself.

-Whether she’s sporting Cos knitwear at the breakfast table, a Bella Freud wool coat for a woodland mission, or a Comme De Garcon blazer for a banishment, her aspirational wardrobe reflects the theatrical nature of the show itself.
+Whether she’s sporting Cos knitwear at the breakfast table, a Bella Freud wool coat for a woodland mission, or a Comme Des Garçons blazer for a banishment, her aspirational wardrobe reflects the theatrical nature of the show itself.
 McKeefry’s styling also takes inspiration from the rugged and romantic Scottish Highlands settings – it’s country attire but high fashion.

-The presenter and McFeefry took the styling up a notch for the recent celebrity season, with standout pieces including the viral Isabel Murant boucle jumper and the Ralph Lauren tartan two-piece.
-With Claudia’s looks now going viral, fashion fans are biting at the bit to see what season four will bring us.
+The presenter and McKeefry took the styling up a notch for the recent celebrity season, with standout pieces including the viral Isabel Marant boucle jumper and the Ralph Lauren tartan two-piece.
+Claudia’s looks have consistently gone viral, and it looks like season four is no exception.

-So far, we’ve not been left disappointed.
-Standout looks from the first few episodes feature everything from Yves Saint Laurent pea coats and Le Kilt tartan kilts, to Brora maroon wool coats and knee high boots from The Row.
+Standout looks from the first few episodes include a Yves Saint Laurent pea coat, Le Kilt tartan kilt, Brora maroon wool coats and knee-high boots from The Row.
 Some of her signature pieces have already made an appearance, including her signature Spanx leggings, Brora arm warmers, Amazon red gloves and the gothic black cape from Luxury Family Affair.
-If you’re revamping your wardrobe for 2026, take cues from Claudia’s styling – I’ve found the exact outfits from episode one, as well as high street alternatives.
+If you’re revamping your wardrobe for 2026, take cues from Claudia’s styling – I’ve found the exact outfits from the first four episodes, as well as high street alternatives.

 Episode 3